git-moss/DrivenByMoss-Documentation/Novation/Novation-LaunchkeyMiniMk3.md

 ## Installation

+**Important**: Make sure that you have the latest firmware for your device installed with the Novation Components application!
+Otherwise, you might have strange effects!

 * If you added the controller manually, choose the 2nd MIDI port ("DAW port") of the device as in-/output.
 Select the first port as the 2nd input ("MIDI port").

 ## Global Features